 - and the best alternative to a negotiated agreement, often referred to as your “BATNA” (useful for deciding whether to say yes to an agreement, or to walk away).

 To fully explore these ideas, check out a 32-item checklist from Harvard Law.

 I like a lot of these ideas, especially those that underscore the importance of understanding the other party’s perspective and interests.
-Here are some other strategies I urge clients to bring to the table when negotiating.
+Here are some other negotiating tactics I urge clients to bring to the table.

 Designed around sales, the SPIN idea is broadly applicable for many types of negotiation.
 The idea is to ask questions that allow the other party to outline the problem, then guide them to a logical and beneficial solution (yours).
 Questions should be formulated around each of the following: